ShihabYasin/Jenkins-Pytest-Docker/README.md

 # Jenkins-Study
-This repo studies Jenkins with sample project setup.
+This is a python project to study Jenkins CI/CD.